 Why does the account_session_history table show the primary interface ID even though I logged into a non-primary interface?

-Oracle Service Cloud (OSvC), agent sessions
+Oracle B2C Service (OSvC), agent sessions

 Agent (console user) authentication is done on the primary interface for each site, even when logging into a non-primary interface.
 The type field on the account_session_history table shows which entries are used for authentication and which ones are used to connect to the agent to the correct session.
 The values used to track who is logged in are Agent Desktop Session (.NET agent desktop) and Web Console Session (Browser UI).
 These are determined by the agent's login request.
 The Agent Desktop Session and Web Console Session entries are used against agent session count.